 At M&S, we’ve had a sustainable fish and seafood sourcing policy in place for more than 20 years.
 That means we can trace all our fish – from fishcakes to fresh cod and tinned tuna – back to where it’s caught.
 We only work with fisheries who adhere to our strict sourcing policy and endeavour to improve their sustainability.
 Plus, we only source from farmed fish producers who help us to deliver our high animal welfare standards.
 We also work alongside fisheries around the world to ensure best practice for crew welfare, promote responsible fisheries management and advocate for policy reform to protect our precious oceans.

 Sourced from the crystal-clear waters surrounding Scotland’s stunning west and northern coasts, M&S salmon is high in omega 3 and is perfectly flaky and succulent.
-That’s because the salmon are reared in salt-water lochs with faster-flowing waters, which allows them to swim harder, ensuring the fish are fitter and stronger.
+That’s because the salmon are reared in specially selected marine sites with faster-flowing waters, which allows them to swim harder, ensuring the fish are fitter and stronger.
 All our Scottish salmon is RSPCA Assured, meaning they’re raised to higher welfare standards, the way nature intended, with plenty of space to swim.

 Sarah Last is a manager at Nevis salmon farm in Mallaig, on the west coast of Scotland.
 “There’s no secret as to why M&S salmon tastes so good,” she says.
 “Our salmon are kept in this beautiful coastal environment, swimming against strong currents and tides so they grow into really healthy fish.
 They are fed a diet high in omega 3 and naturally high in vitamins.”